zaynAbM93/zaynAbM93.github.io/README.md

 # zaynAbM93.github.io
-I use bootstrap and sass for this projects category menu and typewrite has been set with js.
+I used bootstrap and sass for this projects category menu and typewrite has been set with js.